code-boxx/Core-Boxx-PHP-Framework/README.md

 ## DOCUMENTATION & FRAMEWORKS
 1) Built on [Bootstrap](https://getbootstrap.com/) and [Material Icons](https://fonts.google.com/icons).
-2) Visit [Core Boxx](https://code-boxx.com/core-boxx-php-rapid-development-framework/) for more for the full documentation!
+2) Visit https://code-boxx.com/core-boxx-php-rapid-development-framework/ for more for the full documentation!
 <br><br>

 ## LICENSE